yojoe/go-raml/docs/go_generator.md

 ### Libraries

-Libraries should work properly except the apidocs web page (REST UI).
+Libraries should work properly, a library will be generated into a package.

 ### Overlays and Extensions